a-bruhn/a-bruhn.github.io/_posts/2025-07-27-the-farmhouse.md

 I still feel sick thinking about this.
 Who knows how long they had been drinking that water.

-Before I left, I pleaded with them to get a new water source, have prospector, dig a well.
+Before I left, I pleaded with them to get a new water source.
+Can't be too hard to get the permits needed to dig a well.
 But they only wanted to hire someone to deep clean the cistern.

-_"You know, kid.
+> _"You know, kid.
 Sometimes it's just too late."_
+>

 As I walked down the hill back to my rental car looking back at the house and the meadow, I decided to take some time off before thinking about what I should do next.